 The Macomb County Health Department has a wide variety of presentations and speakers available.
 Please contact the speaker directly to request more information or request a presentation at your community agency, school or worksite.
-2-4 weeks notice is required for many speakers.
+Two - four weeks notice is required for many speakers.
 Most presentations will require a minimum number of registered participants.

 Presentation will discuss history of bio-terrorism and current bio-hazard threats.
 Learn how to protect yourself and your family before, during and after bio-hazard events.

-Personal Health: Chronic Disease Prevention, Communicable Disease Prevention and Injury Prevention
+Personal Health: Chronic Disease Prevention, Communicable Disease Prevention, Health Promotion and Injury Prevention

 For groups interested in learning more about the benefits of breastfeeding, breastfeeding resources in Macomb County for families, workplace policies for breastfeeding employees, the CoffectiveTM initiative, and navigating the provisions of the Affordable Care Act as it relates to breastfeeding services.